-This subject is only available for students who are seeking an alternate pathway (other than tertiary education) beyond their Senior studies.
+This subject is only available for students who are seeking an alternate pathway (other than tertiary education - not undertaking an ATAR or IB Pathway) beyond their Senior studies.

 Hospitality aims to introduce students to a range of employment opportunities in the hospitality industry.
 A broad overview of the industry will be given particularly concentrating on the food production and service sectors.
 Practical work including cookery will be undertaken weekly.